klim2020/telegram_notifier/readme.md

 -go to ([Botfather](https://telegram.me//botfather "@botfather") and register a bot)

--in Telegram create a bot and add your bot to your group
+-Create a group and add your bot to your group

 ![img1](https://image.prntscr.com/image/0VU1klGhSdacgS5-T_xIMg.png)